Okpainmo/Sophia/README.md

 # Sophia

-A learning support system(LSS) built to support student performance in all academic programmes of the federal polytechnic Bida, Nigeria.
-A project powered by Deeper Life Campus Fellowship(DLCF) Bida.
+A learning support system(LSS) built to support student performance in all academic programmes available to students in and around the federal polytechnic Bida, Nigeria.
+Sophia is a project powered by Deeper Life Campus Fellowship(DLCF) Bida.